Western stereotype of the male ballet dancer: Reasons for negative response

 These negative responses to men in the dance world come from the lack of association of male stereotype to the stereotypes of dance.
 Men are often perceived as and are expected to display qualities such as dominance, independence, authority, strength, and a lack of emotions.
 Female stereotypes, on the other hand, include submissiveness, dependence, compliance, vulnerability, and emotion.
 Stereotypes of dance are linked closer to female stereotypes as dance is an expression of emotion.
-In ballet, one must be vulnerable to the people around them, whether it's to trust others to lift, catch, or move in a synchronized manner.
+In ballet, one must be vulnerable to the people around them, whether it is to trust others to lift, catch, or move in a synchronized manner.

 Men and masculinity correlate and are oftentimes indistinguishable from one another.
 Masculinity in itself is a social standing that associates with certain roles and practices.
 Masculinity creates a symbolic meaning of what it means to be a man, which involve many stereotypical male qualities.
 As a social standing, masculinity is pressured on men by society, and if unfulfilled, society freely ridicules and ostracizes men for their failure to effectuate its symbolic meaning.
 Since dance is an expression of emotion that is based on vulnerability, men thus open themselves to mockery by displaying different characteristics than the expected male attributes.